Lists of lists

 Moons and moons and moons

-In ‘Moon’, Duncan Jones’ 2009 film, so much of the story is about the focus of Sam Rockwell’s character Sam Bell on looking after himself as he counts down towards the end of his three year stay on the Moon so he can return to Earth, his wife and family.
-Sam is all alone on the Moon, alone apart from an AI helper and ‘buddy’, mining for helium-3.
-He is limited to getting intermittent messages from them as the live communications links between the Moon and Earth are down.
+Taking a different planet seemingly as it’s focus ‘Moon’, Duncan Jones’ 2009 film, offers another way for us to see ourselves and Earth.
+So much of the story is about the focus of Sam Rockwell’s character Sam Bell on looking after himself as he finishes up his three year posting on the Moon, ahead of returning to Earth, his wife and family.
+Sam is all alone on the Moon apart from an AI helper and ‘buddy’ as he mines for helium-3.
+His contact with Earth is limited to intermittent recorded messages as the live communications link between the Moon and Earth is down.
+At the start of the film we see Sam trying to keep himself together physically and mentally.
+We see how much he wants to get back to Earth, to his home and family, how close it all seems and yet how far given what seems to be a declining state of health.
+As the film unfolds, we watch his health deteriorate.

 Shove talks about the adoption of practices and how comfort becomes something that people seek.
 This feedback loop between availability, use and rising expectations or changing norms can then feed off itself.
 We can justify the mess we make of places on Earth or, in a potential future, the Moon or indeed other planets – apparently Jupiter has the most helium-3 of all the planets but that’s even more inaccessible than the Moon – because of all the uses we make of energy.
+The entrenched position of the habits and expectations becomes enough to explain or justify the impacts.
+It can also become easier to accept the impacts than address the behaviours.

 It takes how long?